 When upgrading a vCenter Server, it may be required for an administrator to choose to create a new vCenter database, instead of upgrading the existing one.
 This action has a negative effect on Zerto Virtual Replication, as it relies highly on the vCenter database for tracking references to virtual infrastructure components and configurations.
 This article outlines the steps necessary to plan to recover Zerto Virtual Replication to a functional state, before creating a new vCenter database, as well as to go through the recovery procedure.

-In order to plan to recover a Zerto Virtual Replication installation from a situation where a vCenter database will be recreated, follow these steps:
+In order to plan to recover a Zerto Virtual Replication installation from a situation where a vCenter database will be recreated, follow these steps: (PLEASE NOTE, export the VPG settings from the ZVM GUI and the Zerto Diagnostic Tool)

 - Login to the vSphere Client for the other site and navigate to the VPG List screen of the Zerto Virtual Replication GUI.